Szeg\"o kernel asymptotics and Morse inequalities on CR manifolds with $S^1$ action: Introduction and statement of the main results

 \subsection{Hermitian CR geometry}

 Fix a smooth Hermitian metric $\langle\cdot|\cdot\rangle$ on $\mathbb{C}TX$ so that $T^{1,0}X$ is orthogonal to $T^{0,1}X$, $T$ is orthogonal to $T^{1,0}X\oplus T^{0,1}X$ and $\langle T|T\rangle=1$.
-The Hermitian metric $\langle\cdot|\cdot\rangle$ on $\mathbb CTX$ induces by duality a Hermitian metric on $\mathbb CT^\ast X$ and also on the bundles of $(0,q)-$forms $T^{\ast 0,q}X, q=0,1\cdots,n-1.$ We shall also denote all these induced metrics by $\langle\cdot|\cdot\rangle$.
+The Hermitian metric $\langle\cdot|\cdot\rangle$ on $\mathbb CTX$ induces by duality a Hermitian metric on $\mathbb CT^\ast X$ and also on the bundles of $(0,q)$-forms $T^{\ast 0,q}X, q=0,1\cdots,n-1.$ We shall also denote all these induced metrics by $\langle\cdot|\cdot\rangle$.
 For every $v\in T^{\ast0,q}X$, we write $|v|^2:=\langle v|v\rangle$.
-We have the pointwise orthogonal decompositions:
+We have the pointwise orthogonal decompositions

 \begin{definition} Let $D$ be an open set and let $V\in C^\infty(D, \mathbb CTX)$ be a vector on $D$.
-We say that $V$ is $T-$rigid if
+We say that $V$ is rigid if

-for any $x, \theta_0\in[0,2\pi)$ satisfying $x\in D, e^{i\theta_0}x\in D.$ \end{definition} \begin{definition} Let $\langle\cdot|\cdot\rangle$ be a Hermitian metric on $\mathbb CTX$.
-We say that $\langle\cdot|\cdot\rangle$ is $T-$rigid if for $T-$rigid vector fields $V, W$ on $D$, where $D$ is any on open set, we have
+for any $x, \theta\in[0,2\pi)$ satisfying $x\in D, e^{i\theta}x\in D.$ \end{definition} \begin{definition} Let $\langle\cdot|\cdot\rangle$ be a Hermitian metric on $\mathbb CTX$.
+We say that $\langle\cdot|\cdot\rangle$ is rigid if for rigid vector fields $V, W$ on $D$, where $D$ is any on open set, we have

-\end{definition} From theorem 9.2 in \cite{H14}, there is always a $T-$rigid Hermitian metric $\langle\cdot|\cdot\rangle$ on $\mathbb CTX$ such that $T^{1,0}X\bot T^{0,1}X, T\bot(T^{1,0}X\oplus T^{0,1}X), \langle T|T\rangle=1$ and $\langle u|v\rangle$ is real if $u, v$ are real tangent vectors.
-Until further notice, we fix a $T-$rigid Hermitian metric $\langle\cdot|\cdot\rangle$ on $\mathbb CTX$ such that $T^{1,0}X\bot T^{0,1}X, T\bot(T^{1,0}X\oplus T^{0,1}X)$ and $ \langle T|T\rangle=1$.
+\end{definition} From theorem 9.2 in \cite{H14}, there is always a rigid Hermitian metric $\langle\cdot|\cdot\rangle$ on $\mathbb CTX$ such that $T^{1,0}X\bot T^{0,1}X, T\bot(T^{1,0}X\oplus T^{0,1}X), \langle T|T\rangle=1$ and $\langle u|v\rangle$ is real if $u, v$ are real tangent vectors.
+Until further notice, we fix a rigid Hermitian metric $\langle\cdot|\cdot\rangle$ on $\mathbb CTX$ such that $T^{1,0}X\bot T^{0,1}X, T\bot(T^{1,0}X\oplus T^{0,1}X)$ and $ \langle T|T\rangle=1$.

-\begin{definition} $h^L$ is said to be a $T-$rigid Hermitian fiber metric on $L$ if $T\Phi=0$. \end{definition} \begin{lemma} There is a $T-$rigid Hermitian fiber metric on $L$.
-Moreover, for any Hermitian metric $\Td h^L$ on $L$, there is a $T-$rigid Hermitian metric $h^L$ of $L$ such that $\Td{\mathcal{R}}^L=R^L$ on $X$, where $\Td{\mathcal{R}}^L$ and $R^L$ denote the curvatures induced by $\Td h^L$ and $h^L$ respectively. \end{lemma} We will prove Lemma~\ref{l-rigid} in the end of section~\ref{q}.
+\begin{definition} Let $L$ be a rigid CR line bundle.
+A Hermitian fiber metric $h^L$ on $L$ is said to be rigid if $T\Phi =0$ for local weight $\Phi$ with respect to any rigid CR frame. \end{definition} The definition does not depend on the choice of rigid CR frame. \begin{lemma} There is a rigid Hermitian fiber metric on $L$.
+Moreover, for any Hermitian metric $\Td h^L$ on $L$, there is a rigid Hermitian metric $h^L$ of $L$ such that $\Td{\mathcal{R}}^L=R^L$ on $X$, where $\Td{\mathcal{R}}^L$ and $R^L$ denote the curvatures induced by $\Td h^L$ and $h^L$ respectively. \end{lemma} We will prove Lemma~\ref{l-rigid} in the end of section~\ref{q}.
+Until furthermore, we assume that $h^L$ is a rigid Hermitian fiber metric on $L$.
+For $k>0,$ $ k\in\mathbb Z$, we shall consider $(L^k, h^{L^k})$.
+For $m\in\mathbb Z$, put